Nu Skin Review

 Ways To Make Money With Nu Skin

-It used to be 6 different levels you could earn with Nu Skin but Nu Skin seems to have increased it to 10 levels.
-They all come with lots of different rules and regulations.
+To start with, it used to be 6 different levels you could earn money with Nu Skin, but they seem to have increased it to 10 levels.

-Also, from the commission plan, only 1.59% actually makes more than $500 per month.
+In addition, from the commission plan, only 1.59% actually make more than $500 per month.

-If Nu Skin would skip all success stories on its meetings and only focus on “real” numbers, you would soon realize that NO ONE should invest time and effort into this business.
+If Nu Skin would skip all success stories in their meetings and only focus on “real” numbers, you would soon realize that NO ONE would invest any time or effort into this business.

-Nu Skin knows this and is smart enough to invite the same two couples as speakers, an American couple and a Japanese couple that has made an incredible success with Nu Skin.
+Nu Skin knows this and the Company is smart enough to invite the same two couples as speakers, an American couple and a Japanese couple that has been incredibly successful with Nu Skin.

 Nu Skin Has been In Legal Hot-Waters More Than Once

-Important to add is that Nu Skin has been in legal hot-waters numerous times.
-For example in 1997, Nu Skin had to pay $1.5 million to resolve FTC charges over fat loss claims for supplements – Source: FTC.
+Another issue that raises the question: is Nu Skin a scam?, is the fact that Nu Skin has been in legal hot waters numerous times.
+For example, in 1997, Nu Skin had to pay $1.5 million to resolve FTC charges over fat loss claims for supplements – Source: FTC.

-Recently in 2016, Nu Skin settled $47 Million for operating a pyramid scheme after being sued by China in a Utah federal court.
-Nu Skin was also forced to pay another $750,000 for bribing a top Chinese official with funds from Nu Skin’s charitable division after a US Securities and Exchange Commission probe – Source: Wikipedia.
+What is more, in 2016, Nu Skin settled $47 million for operating a pyramid scheme after being sued by China in a Utah federal court.
+The Company was also forced to pay another $750,000 for bribing a top Chinese official with funds from Nu Skin’s charitable division after a U.S. Securities and Exchange Commission probe – Source: Wikipedia.